-- Ensure that a worker works in the manner and with the protective devices, measures and procedures required by this act and the regulations. - b.
-Ensure that a worker uses or wears the equipment, protective devices or clothing that the worker's employer requires to be used or worn. - c.
-Advise a worker of the existence of any potential or actual danger to the health or safety of the worker of which the supervisor is aware. - d.
+- Ensure that a worker works in the manner and with the protective devices, measures and procedures required by this act and the regulations. - Ensure that a worker uses or wears the equipment, protective devices or clothing that the worker's employer requires to be used or worn. - Advise a worker of the existence of any potential or actual danger to the health or safety of the worker of which the supervisor is aware.

+- d.
 Where so prescribed, provide a worker with written instructions as to the measures and procedures to be taken for protection of the worker. - Take every precaution reasonable in the circumstances for the protection of a worker. - f.
-Lower risk tolerance (you and your workgroup) - know the standards and enforce the standards - set the bar high for your workgroup - walk the talk - if you see your workgroup not following the standards you must intervene - coach and get commitment to change - know your people and their risk tolerance

-- g.
-Make sure every job has a plan - review the JLA/JSA with your workgroup before starting work and whenever something changes - make sure you understand what task level your job is and what are all of the requirements that come with it (see Safe job plan requirements) - is the job plan available to and understood by the field workers - if you are unsure of a requirement, stop!
+Lower risk tolerance (you and your workgroup) - know the standards and enforce the standards - set the bar high for your workgroup - walk the talk - if you see your workgroup not following the standards you must intervene - coach and get commitment to change - know your people and their risk tolerance - g.
+Make sure every job has a plan - is the job plan available to and understood by the field workers - if you are unsure of a requirement, stop!
 Ask for help from your Imperial contact or safety advisor - h.
-Encourage you workgroup to speak up - promote the blue near loss/hazard ID cards - if your workers have concerns, don't ignore them... get an answer! - i.
+Encourage you workgroup to speak up - promote the blue near loss cards - if your workers have concerns, don't ignore them... get an answer! - i.
 Communicate, communicate, communicate - always use the sandwich approach positives, coach and finish with a positive - make sure every shift starts out strong make sure your message is clear, don't read from a sheet - j.
-Manage change - if the plan changes, stop and re-group make sure your team understands this! - make sure you get the right people involved before moving on, after a change - reinforce LPSA use as the job progresses through each step of the plan and when a change is required k.
+Manage change - if the plan changes, stop and re-group make sure your team understands this! - make sure you get the right people involved before moving on, after a change k.
 Supervisors considerations with worker training